EL-BID/MAIIA/README.md

 ### [English] **What is it?**

-MAIIA is an algorithm that allows the automated mapping of the location of informal urban settlements by informal urban settlements through the analysis of satellite images.
+MAIIA is an algorithm that allows the automated mapping of the location of informal urban settlements through the analysis of satellite images.
 To facilitate its implementation, it is distributed via a pre-configured operating system image (via [Docker] (https://www.docker.com/)), together